Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

 \subsection{Bounds on the effective dimension}

 To discover the real-life interpretation of the effective dimension, we study its upper bounds in terms of the Frobenius norms of $Q$ and $R$.
-From Khinchin's theorem \cite{ChorinHald} we know that the Frobenius norms of $Q$ and $R$ must be bounded or else the energy of the noise is infinite (which is unrealistic).
-Here, we show that a small Frobenius norm of $Q$ and $R$ can lead to a small effective dimension.
+From Khinchin's theorem (see e.g. \cite{ChorinHald}) we know that the Frobenius norms of $Q$ and $R$ must be bounded as $m,k\rightarrow\infty$ or else the energies of the noises are infinite, which is unrealistic.
+We show that a moderate Frobenius norm of $Q$ and $R$ can lead to a moderate effective dimension.
 We start by a simple example, which is also useful in the study of data assimilation methods in later sections.